 The beautiful county of Kent is well-known for its iconic white cliffs and the exquisite Kent Downs which make a wonderful backdrop to any holiday, particularly to breaks requiring lots of outdoor adventure to entertain energetic pups!

-Between the towering cliffs and wildlife reserves all along the coastline, you’ll discover some of the best dog-friendly beaches in the South East.
+Between the towering cliffs and wildlife reserves all along the coastline, you’ll discover some of the UK's best dog-friendly beaches.
 There’s a wide variety of coastal landscapes for you to choose from, whether you and Fido prefer remote wildlife walks or fun-packed days on the sand.

 Put your best paw forward and visit Kent on a dog-friendly beach holiday with man’s best friend and you might find yourselves exploring the UK’s only desert or enjoying an ice cream along Whitstable’s buzzing seafront.

 Backed by the exciting resort town of Whitstable, offering miles of sand for racing about on, and with a dog-friendly pub practically on the sand, your dog will go barking mad for a day at this Kent beach!
-Sit back with a pint to enjoy the sea view and people watch while your dog explores the shingle shoreline or snoozes at your feet.
+Sit back with a pint at a dog-friendly pub to enjoy the sea view and people watch while your dog explores the shingle shoreline or snoozes at your feet.